Skip Navigation

 1 minute

-We have been appointed by the National Library of Scotland as a key supplier to its Professional Property Services Framework.
+Turner & Townsend has been appointed by the National Library of Scotland as a key supplier to its Professional Property Services Framework.

 Recognised as one of the UK’s largest libraries, the National Library of Scotland holds more than 30 million items.
 Established in 1925, the library consists of a portfolio of iconic buildings including a section within the Kelvin Hall in Glasgow.
 In Edinburgh, there is the Maps Reading Rooms at Causewayside and the Visitor Centre on George IV Bridge.